What is the free carry-on allowance on Alaska Airlines flights?

 - Passengers whose entire ticket and itinerary are wholly within the state of Alaska.

 Sporting equipment accepted as checked baggage must be properly packed in a soft- or hard-sided case designed specifically for the equipment.
 Kayaks are accepted only on Alaska Airlines flights 0001-1999 (glass kayaks are not accepted) and are subject to standard checked baggage fees, overweight fee, and oversize fee.
-For archery and bowling equipment, bicycles, boogie boards, fishing, golf, hockey, lacrosse, pole vaults, skateboards, skis, snowboards, scuba equipment, surfboards, paddleboards, and windsurfing equipment, the oversize fee is waived.
+For archery and bowling equipment, bicycles, boogie boards, fishing, golf, hockey, lacrosse, pole vaults, skateboards, skis, snowboards, scuba equipment, surfboards, paddleboards, and windsurfing equipment, the oversize and/or overweight fee is waived.

 If you left an item at a gate or terminal area, you should contact that local airport Lost and Found department.
 If you left an item on board an aircraft, you should complete the Left Item report within 14 days of the loss.
 Alaska Airlines and Horizon Air will make every effort to find the item and, if an item matching your description is found, you will be contacted to verify that the item is yours and arrange for delivery.